icann/rdap-conformance-tool/docs/std_95/common_structures.md

 }
 ```
 3. For every object of the JSON array, verify that the structure complies with:
-    1. The name of every name/value pair shall be any of: eventAction or eventDate.
+    1. Test case [-11302](#id-testCase-11302){ #id-testCase-11302 }: The name of every name/value pair shall be any of: eventAction or eventDate.
 ``` json
 {
   "code": -11302,